mltobi/kodi-pip-addon/README.md

 ### Parameters
 * PIP settings: position and size of image
 * Tvheadend settings: username, password, server address and port
+* It is highly recommended to use a ramdisc as temporary folder where the ffmpeg-captured images are stored!
+* Currently a manual reactivation of the addon after a settings update is required!

 ### M3U file format
 The m3u file downloaded from tvheadend server needs to have the following format: